Sterling stumbles vs buoyant dollar, outperforms euro

 Apart from Spain's banking sector problems, investors fear a victory for anti-reform far-left parties in Greece's parliamentary election next weekend could push that debt-laden country towards a chaotic exit from the euro zone.

 BNP analysts have recommended investors sell the euro against the pound targeting a drop to 78 pence in coming months.
 They expect the ECB to lower rates in coming months while the pound is expected to benefit from its status as a safe haven within Europe.
-(Reporting by Anirban Nag; Editing by Andrew Heavens, Adrian Croft)
+(Reporting by Anirban Nag; Editing by Andrew Heavens)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Updates prices)